sulaymanavoma/fast-graphrag/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for GraphRAG, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement suggestion for Fast GraphRAG, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 <!-- omit in toc -->
 #### Before Submitting an Enhancement

 - Make sure that you are using the latest version.
-- Perform a [search](https://github.com/circlemind-ai/graphrag/issues) to see if the enhancement has already been suggested.
+- Perform a [search](https://github.com/circlemind-ai/fast-graphrag/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.
 If you're just targeting a minority of users, consider writing an add-on/plugin library.

 <!-- omit in toc -->
 #### How Do I Submit a Good Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/circlemind-ai/graphrag/issues).
+Enhancement suggestions are tracked as [GitHub issues](https://github.com/circlemind-ai/fast-graphrag/issues).

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
-- **Explain why this enhancement would be useful** to most GraphRAG users.
+- **Explain why this enhancement would be useful** to most Fast GraphRAG users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.